Higher consciousness: 19th-century movements

-According to Blavatsky, who founded the Theosophical Movement,
+Higher self is a term associated with multiple belief systems, but its basic premise describes an eternal, omniscient, conscious, and intelligent being, who is one's real self.
+Blavatsky, who founded the Theosophical Movement, formally defined the higher self as "Atma the inseparable ray of the Universe and one self.
+It is the God above, more than within, us".
+According to Blavatsky, each and every individual has a higher self.
+She wrote:

 Blavatsky refers to Fichte in her explanation of Theosophy:

+20th-century movements

+Aleister Crowley, founder of Thelema, referred to the higher consciousness or self as Harpocrates, which he identified as a name for the Holy Guardian Angel.
+In his early writings, Crowley states that the Holy Guardian Angel is the "silent self", the equivalent of the Genius of the Hermetic Order of the Golden Dawn, the Augoeides of Iamblichus, the Ātman of Hinduism, and the Daimon of the ancient Greeks.

+Clairvoyant Edgar Cayce referred to higher consciousness as "the Christ pattern".
+This is not necessarily a tenet of Christianity, but the conviction that a regular person can be attuned to reach the same level of spirituality as did the historical Jesus.

 Modern spirituality

-The idea of "lower" and "higher consciousness" has gained popularity in modern popular spirituality.
+The idea of "lower" and "higher" consciousness has gained popularity in modern popular spirituality.
 According to James Beverley, it lies at the heart of the New Age movement.
+Most New Age literature defines the Higher self as an extension of the self to a godlike state.
+This Higher Self is essentially an extension of the worldly self.
+With this perspective, New Age texts teach that the self creates its own reality when in union with the Higher Self.

-Integral theorist Ken Wilber has tried to integrate eastern and western models of the mind, using the notion of "lower" and "higher consciousness".
+Integral theorist Ken Wilber has tried to integrate eastern and western models of the mind, using the notion of "lower" and "higher" consciousness.
 In his book The Spectrum of Consciousness Wilber describes consciousness as a spectrum with ordinary awareness at one end, and more profound types of awareness at higher levels.
 In later works he describes the development of consciousness as a development from lower consciousness, through personal consciousness, to higher transpersonal consciousness.

-Clairvoyant Edgar Cayce referred to higher consciousness as "the Christ pattern".
-Similarly, channeler Paul Selig refers to it as "Christ consciousness".
-In Selig's words, this is a "higher energy" at which "You realize that God is the frequency of every cell in your being."
-This is not necessarily a tenet of Christianity, but the conviction that a regular person can be attuned to reach the same level of spirituality as did the historical Jesus.